SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/index.md

 *   Obtained credentials (merchant Access Token) from Swedbank Pay through the Merchant Portal.
 Please observe that the Swedbank Pay Digital Payments implementations currently available encompasses the **`paymentmenu`** scope.
-*   Optionally, a [HTTPS][https] enabled web server.

-It is important to secure all communication between your app and your servers.
-If you wish to use the example Merchant Backend API to communicate between your app and your server, an example implementation is provided for Node.js and for Java.

 ## Introduction